Apply for housing with HomeOption

-For more detailed information, you can download the Council's current Housing Allocations Scheme.
+For more detailed information on how we let council housing, or nominate applicants to housing associations, you can download the Council's current Housing Allocations Scheme.

-Our homelessness prevention team works with other council services to give advice and support.
-If you have a housing difficulty the following housing options may help you.
+Our homelessness prevention team gives advice and support to people who risk losing their homes.
+If you have a housing difficulty the following housing options may help you:

-Use the link below if you have problems with your landlord, or the condition of privately owned accommodation.
+- Contact the Private Sector Housing team if you have problems with your landlord, or the condition of privately owned accommodation.

 What you can do to avoid repossession